suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 ## Footer

-As we organized the top of the page we can organize the elements at the bottom of the page.
+As we organized the top of the page, we can organize the elements at the bottom of the page.
 We will first surround the content in a `footer` element.
 This element, like the `header` element, provides a semantic clue that this information is subordinate information found at the bottom.